johnmatthiggins/termcolors/README.md

-# Terminal Theme Converter
+# termcolors.dev

-Website that converts terminal themes from iterm2, kitty, alacritty, and windows terminal.
+A website that contains more than 300 cross platform terminal color themes.

+## Thanks

+- Joshua Hicks - for helping with colors and testing.